exonum/exonum-doc/src/advanced/dos-protection.md

 *Property 1* will be guaranteed in Exonum as follows.
 There is a unique queue for messages from each validator.
-Messages to be processed are taken from these queues in a round robin fashion.
+Messages to be processed are taken from these queues in a circle.
 Thus, each time there is a finite number of messages to be processed before any honest validator's message.
 As each consensus message is processed in a finite time, the first property is guaranteed.